RamYala121/SecurityHub/README.md

-This is the MAIN branch.
+This is the MAIN Branch
-Create separate branch for all different aspects (ex.
-Password Checker branch or DNS blocker branch)
+Once done with your part of the work, open a pull request into this branch so the final code is in one place